tolauwae/phd-thesis/src/multiverse/multiverse.typ

 Intuitively, our multiverse debugger supports non-deterministic input primitives as long as the range of possible input values is known.
 Output primitives are supported as long as they are atomic, and are deterministically reversible, i.e. after reversing an output operation the environment will be in the same state as before applying the operation.

-\paragraph{Input primitives}
-Input primitives are allowed to be non-deterministic as long as the \textit{range} of the input primitives is known, i.e. a temperature sensor might have a range between -20 degrees till 160 degrees.
+#strong[Input primitives] Input primitives are allowed to be non-deterministic as long as the _range_ of the input primitives is known, i.e. a temperature sensor might have a range between -20 degrees till 160 degrees.
 Knowing the range of our input primitives is important so that the debugger can be instrumented to only sample values that can actually be observed during normal execution.

-\paragraph{Output primitives}
-First, we require output primitives to be synchronously and atomically, i.e.  all side effects from the operation have to be fully completed during the call of the operation in the virtual machine.
-Second, for a given execution of the I/O operation, there must be a \textit{deterministic compensating action}.
+#strong[Output primitives] First, we require output primitives to be synchronously and atomically, i.e.  all side effects from the operation have to be fully completed during the call of the operation in the virtual machine.
+Second, for a given execution of the I/O operation, there must be a _deterministic compensating action_.
 This compensating action undoes the effects of the forward execution, bringing the environment back to a state before executing the actions.

-\paragraph{Predictable dependencies}
-We assume \textit{predictable} dependencies of the I/O operations are known, for example consider a setup where an LED is directly pointed towards a light sensor.
+#strong[Predictable dependencies] We assume _predictable_ dependencies of the I/O operations are known, for example consider a setup where an LED is directly pointed towards a light sensor.
 During regular execution, turning the LED on will directly influence the possible values which can be read, i.e. there is a dependency between the output pin and the possible sensor values which can be read.
 Our MIO debugger, has initial support for expressing such simple dependencies, in the semantics however, we take abstraction and assume that sensor values are independent.

 === WebAssembly Language Semantics